Article I –Name

 Special committees may be appointed by the President with the approval of the Board.

 Article X – Elections

 Elections will be held each year to select officers, in accordance with the length of term as described in Article V, Section 2, and to select three members-at-large, who are elected for a two-year term.
-The Nominating Committee is responsible for conducting the election process which generally begins in January and concludes prior to July 1, in accordance with the timetable outlined in the OSURA Operating Manual.
+The Nominating Committee is responsible for conducting the election process which generally begins in January and concludes prior to July 1.

 Article XI – Parliamentary Authority